HaydenCleaver/city-explorer-api/README.md

 07/20/2022 11:45pm - Server takes in searches based upon available data.

+07/24/2022 11:00pm - Server now pulls data from Weatherbit API.

+07/25/2022 12:00am - Server takes in additional request for movie data from TMDB API.

+07/25/2022 12:30am - Code for requests modularized and placed on seperate .js files.
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->